 - Polish – Cześć.
 This is your informal way to say hello and goodbye.

 - Swedish – Halla

-- Ukrainian – Pry ‘vit, an informal way to say hello, whereas to greet people formally such as in shops, you would say Dobryj den.
+- Ukrainian – Pry ‘vit, an informal way to say hello, whereas to greet people formally. such as in shops, you would say Dobryj den, which means Good Day.

 - Indonesian – Halo for greeting family and friends, but for more formal situations you should say Selamat Siang- which means good day, Selamat Sore – which means good afternoon, or Selamat Malam – which means good night.

 - Swahili – Habari.
 Jambo used to be popular but it is now outdated, with mainly just those looking to sell to tourists using Jambo.